leonov-av/vulristics/README.md

 ![vulristics logo](https://github.com/leonov-av/vulristics/blob/master/logo/vulristics_line.png)

 ## Why is this needed?
 Let's say we have a vulnerability ID (CVE ID) and we need to decide whether it is really critical or not.
-We will probably go to some vulnerability databases (NVD, CVE page on the , etc.) and somehow analyze the descriptions and parameters.
+We will probably go to some vulnerability databases (NVD, CVE page on the Microsoft website, Vulners.com, etc.) and somehow analyze the descriptions and parameters.
 Right?
 Such analysis can be quite complex and not so obvious.
 My idea is to formalize it and make it shareable.
 It may not be the most efficient way to process data, but it should reflect real human experience, the things that real vulnerability analysts do.
 This is the main goal.

 ## What's ready right now?
 You can generate the report for the following entities: